AdobeDocs/analytics.en/help/admin/admin-console/permissions/product-profile.md

 ---
 # Product profiles for Adobe Analytics

 Product profiles are permission presets that product admins can assign to users within an organization.
-If you create a product profile and assign an CX Enterprise user to that product profile, they inherit the permission items contained in the product profile.
+If you create a product profile and assign a CX Enterprise user to that product profile, they inherit the permission items contained in the product profile.

 For general information about product profiles, including creating product profiles and assigning users, see [Manage product profiles for enterprise users](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in the Enterprise user guide.